Omali Yeshitela: Student Nonviolent Coordinating Committee

-Tearing down of the Racist City Hall Mural
+Tearing down of the City Hall mural

 Yeshitela had intervened into radical thought with his differentiation between colonialism and racism.
-Yeshitela notes that “racism is simply the ideological foundation of capitalist imperialism.”
-Yeshitela goes on to state that “the bourgeois ideology of ‘racism’ serves to unite the vast majority of whites and even some Africans in support of the imperialist agenda.”
+Yeshitela notes that "racism is simply the ideological foundation of capitalist imperialism."
+Yeshitela goes on to state that "the bourgeois ideology of 'racism' serves to unite the vast majority of whites and even some Africans in support of the imperialist agenda."
 This offers context to the mural incident.

 SNCC St. Petersburg had organized a demonstration and press conference at St. Petersburg City Hall at noontime on December 29, 1966.
-The purpose of the demonstration was to utilize the issue of the mural “to galvanize public opinion to effect the changes” that SNCC had been pursuing.
+The purpose of the demonstration was to utilize the issue of the mural "to galvanize public opinion to effect the changes" that SNCC had been pursuing.
 The degrading mural reflected the minstrel culture that was popular throughout American media during the height of Jim Crow.
-George Snow Hill’s “Picnicking at the Pass-a-Grille” was one of two images that had been displayed in St. Petersburg City Hall since 1945.
-“Picnicking at the Pass-a-Grille” depicted blackface musicians with exaggerated features and white paint around their mouths entertaining white beach goers.
-Its companion piece entitled “Fishing at the Pier” depicted white families with normal features enjoying a relaxing day of fishing.
-Bill DeYoung, a former correspondent with the St. Petersburg Times noted that these murals were suggested to represent “everyday life in St. Petersburg.”
+George Snow Hill's "Picnicking at the Pass-a-Grille" was one of two images that had been displayed in St. Petersburg City Hall since 1945.
+"Picnicking at the Pass-a-Grille" depicted blackface musicians with exaggerated features and white paint around their mouths entertaining white beach goers.
+Its companion piece entitled "Fishing at the Pier" depicted white families with normal features enjoying a relaxing day of fishing.
+Bill DeYoung, a former correspondent with the St. Petersburg Times noted that these murals were suggested to represent "everyday life in St. Petersburg".
 The black community had opposed the mural for two decades, since its installation.
-For the African community of St. Petersburg, “The mural bitterly represented the place that colonized black people were relegated to in this city, where African people were forced to function as oppressed servants to the white tourist industry and elderly white retirees.”
-As well, “The offensive mural represented a city where African people for decades were confined to housing in a small, two-mile square area of south St. Petersburg that was subjected to a curfew after 9 p.m. every night.”
+For the African community of St. Petersburg, "The mural bitterly represented the place that colonized black people were relegated to in this city, where African people were forced to function as oppressed servants to the white tourist industry and elderly white retirees."
+As well, "The offensive mural represented a city where African people for decades were confined to housing in a small, two-mile square area of south St. Petersburg that was subjected to a curfew after 9 p.m. every night."